This page covers a brief overview of Rod Martin, Jr., the website, and his pen name, Carl Martin.

 When Mr. Martin turned his interests to computer science and software engineering, he gained a degree, summa cum laude, and created “Stars in the NeighborHood” 3D astronomy space software.
 He also worked with companies like Control Data, Ceridian Payroll Services, Bank of America, Global Database Marketing and IPRO Tech.

-Now, Mr. Martin writes full-time and lives with his wife, Juvy, in the Philippines.
+Now, Mr. Martin writes, consults and coaches full-time.
+He lives with his wife, Juvy, in the Philippines.